frhan/frhan.github.io/_posts/2023-07-14-understanding-distributed-system.md

 * DNS can easily become a single point of failure if your DNS name server is down and the clients can’t find the IP address of your service, they won’t have a way to connect it.
 This can lead to massive outages

 ## Chapter 5: APIs

+### 5.1 HTTP

+In HTTP 1.1, a message is a textual block of data that contains a start line, a set of headers, and an optional body:
+* In a request message, the start line indicates what the request is for, and in a response message, it indicates what the response’s result is.
+* The headers are key-value pairs with meta-information that describe the message.
+* The message’s body is a container for data.

+HTTP 2 9 was designed from the ground up to address the main limitations of HTTP 1.1.
+It uses a binary protocol rather than a textual one, which allows HTTP 2 to multiplex multiple concurrent request-response transactions on the same connection.

+### 5.2 Resources
+URLs should be kept simple, even if it means that the client might have to perform multiple requests to get the information it needs.

+### 5.3 Request methods
+An idempotent method can  be executed multiple times, and the end result should be the same  as if it was executed just a single time.

+### 5.4 Response status codes

+Status codes between 200 and 299 are used to communicate success.
+For example, 200 (OK) means that the request succeeded, and the body of the response contains the requested resource.

+Status codes between 300 and 399 are used for redirection.
+For example, 301 (Moved Permanently) means that the requested resource has been moved to a different URL, specified in the response message Location header.

+Status codes between 400 and 499 are reserved for client errors.
+A request that fails with a client error will usually continue to return  the same error if it’s retried, as the error is caused by an issue with the client, not the server.

+Status codes between 500 and 599 are reserved for server errors.
+A request that fails with a server error can be retried as the issue that caused it to fail might be fixed by the time the retry is processed by the server.

+### 5.5 OpenAPI
+The OpenAPI specification, which evolved from the Swagger project, is one of the most popular IDL for RESTful APIs based on HTTP.

+### 5.6 Evolution

+## Chapter -6